4 Types of People at Risk of Developing Varicose Veins

 Varicose veins are more common in women than in men, and if developed, they tend to get worse with each successive pregnancy and with age.
 There is good news: varicose veins don’t put the mother or baby at any risk and tend to improve after giving birth, especially if they were not present before pregnancy.

 To prevent or minimize varicose veins consider the following:

 - Exercise daily; it is important to walk around to help blood circulation.

-- Strive to keep within the recommended weight range for stage of pregnancy.
+- Strive to keep within the recommended weight range for the stage of pregnancy.

 - Elevate feet and legs whenever possible.